Good to know

 SANDBOX.
 The other parameters are up to you.
 This will create a link to connect a DATEV sandbox account.
 Find the credentials for that here:

-100 this is the salary type that will be used to create fixed compensations (Festbezüge)
+- This is the salary type that will be used to create fixed compensations (Festbezüge).

 You can submit all primary employee data to DATEV with our Update employee endpoint.
-You might ask yourself which employee id you should use for the update operations.
-Unfortunately, this is a bit tricky as the DATEV integration is read-only.
+You might ask yourself which employee ID you should use for the update operations.
+Unfortunately, this is a bit tricky as the DATEV integration is write-only.

 remote:<id-in-datev> to reference an employee we don’t know about in our system.